celebrezze/local-flam-paper/README.md

   *6.0_extra_figures.Rmd*: finally, this script contains a modge podge of extra figures that didn't end up making the main text or supplementary index.
 It is organized based on visualization/analysis.

-**Figures**:
+### Figures:
-This folder contains all figures included in the main text (*main-figures* folder) and the supplementary index (*supp-figures* folder), as well as mixed effect model results tables (*MEM.figures* folder) and extra figures and tables that were not included in the main text or supplementary index but were a part of exploratory analyses or were different visualizations for main analyses (*extra-figures* folder).
+This folder contains all figures included in the main text (**main-figures** folder) and the supplementary index (**supp-figures** folder), as well as mixed effect model results tables (**MEM.figures** folder) and extra figures and tables that were not included in the main text or supplementary index but were a part of exploratory analyses or were different visualizations for main analyses (**extra-figures** folder).
 The figure labels describe the figure; however, for only Figures 3-4 and Table 2 are they explicitly labelled matching the figures in the paper.
-For the other figures in the *main-figures* and *supp-figures* folders, here are the figures that they match up with in the paper:
+For the other figures in the **main-figures** and **supp-figures** folders, here are the figures that they match up with in the paper:

   *main-figures*